 Stockwell Elastomerics has material testing capabilities for elastomers and fabricated rubber products at its Philadelphia, Pennsylvania (USA) manufacturing facility.
-Recent investments in research and development (R&D), material characterization, and material testing underscore the commitment to quality as an ISO 9001:2015 certified, ITAR registered manufacturer of custom components made of silicone rubber and similar high performance elastomers.
+Recent investments in research and development (R&D), material characterization, and material testing underscore the commitment to quality as an AS9100 certified, ISO 9001:2015 certified, ITAR registered manufacturer of custom components made of silicone rubber and similar high performance elastomers.

 Why is Testing of Elastomeric Material Properties Important?